Breadcrumbs

 We no longer need the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims; or

-You have objected to processing pursuant to Article 21(1) GDPR pending the verification whether our legitimate grounds override Yours.
+You have objected to processing pursuant to Art.
+21(1) GDPR pending the verification whether our legitimate grounds override yours.

 Right to erasure